cloudflare/cloudflare-docs/products/cloudflare-one/src/content/faq/teams-devices-faq.md

 ### Do you, your ISP, or your country have policies in place that would block the WARP client?

-Check that you don't have policies or firewall rules in place that block communication to the transport mechanisms or IP addresses required for WARP.
-Check the requirements at [this page](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/deployment/firewall).
+Ensure that you do not have policies or firewall rules in place that block communication to the transport mechanisms or IP addresses required for WARP.
+Check the requirements at [this page](/connections/connect-devices/warp/deployment/firewall).

 In particular, Microsoft Intune’s default security policy creates a Firewall rule that will block WARP by default.
 Refer to the page linked above for instructions on which IP addresses you need to add.